mboss37/tokenwatch/docs/USER_GUIDE.md

 - **Auto-refresh**: Updates every 30 seconds
 - **Screen clearing**: Clean display on each refresh
 - **Fresh data**: Bypasses cache for real-time information
-- **1-day only**: Watch mode is only available for recent activity
+- **Any period**: Watch mode works with all time periods
 - **Easy exit**: Ctrl+C to stop

-**Note**: Watch mode is only available for 1-day periods since longer periods don't need real-time updates.
+**Note**: Watch mode works with all periods, though it's most useful for shorter periods (1d, 7d) for real-time monitoring.

 ## Debug Mode